-Visual Studies at SCI-Arc introduces students to an expanded view of architectural possibilities and promotes the importance of representation in the production of new architectural ideas and worlds.
+Visual Studies at SCI-Arc introduces students to an expanded view of architectural possibilities and promotes the importance of representation in the production of new architectural worlds.

 Heading titleA Defining Feature of SCI-Arc’s Pedagogy